KrauseFx/krausefx.com/_drafts/trusting-sdks.md

 * The government forces the company to include back-doors
 * The company providing the SDK is evil and includes code & tracking you don’t want

-**You are responsible for what binaries you ship!** You have to make sure you don’t break your user’s trust, European Union data protection laws ([GDPR](https://www.eugdpr.org/)) or steal the user’s credentials via a malicious SDK.
+**You are responsible for the binaries you ship!** You have to make sure you don’t break your user’s trust, European Union data protection laws ([GDPR](https://www.eugdpr.org/)) or steal the user’s credentials via a malicious SDK.

 ## Wrapping up

 As a developer, it’s our responsibility to make sure we only ship code we trust.
 One of the easiest attack vectors right now is via malicious SDKs.
-If an SDK is open source, hosted on GitHub, you’re pretty safe.
+If an SDK is open source, hosted on GitHub, and is installed via CocoaPods, you’re pretty safe.
 Be extra careful with bundling closed-source binaries or SDKs you don’t fully trust.

 If you bundled a malicious SDK in your app, it can have catastrophic consequences, from stealing sensitive user data, to doing phishing attacks.